 In this section, we will learn how to autocomplete the Entry widget in Python Tkinter.
 Also, we will see an example of it.

-- Now instead of creating an Entry widget directly from Tkinter, we will create using AutocompleteEntry, and inside it, we will pass a parameter for completevalues.
+- Now, instead of creating an Entry widget directly from Tkinter, we will create it using AutocompleteEntry, and inside it, we will pass a parameter for completevalues.

-- The values passed in completevalues parameter will become options that will be completed when the user will pass similar keywords.
+- The values passed in the completevalues parameter will become options that will be completed when the user passes similar keywords.

-, now every time user will type ‘h; he/she will see autocomplete suggestion as ‘hello’, similarly in the case of ‘p’ he/she will see ‘pythonguides’ as an option.
+completevalues=['hello', 'PythonGuides'], every time a user types ‘h ‘, he/she will see autocomplete suggestion as ‘hello’; similarly, in the case of ‘p’, they will see ‘pythonguides’ as an option.

 Source code of Autocomplete Entry in Tkinter Python